 The Act makes it easier for consumers to seek remedies.
 However, a seller can require arbitration or other informal resolution measures before a lawsuit may be filed.
 If no informal resolution is achieved, the consumer may then file for breach of the warranty in federal or state court though major cases are often brought as federal class-action lawsuits.
 A prevailing plaintiff may recover reasonable attorney’s fees and costs.

 The FTC has a Dispute Resolution Rule comprising certain criteria if a seller has an informal dispute mechanism such as arbitration.
 The arbitration entity must adhere to the following:

 Be free of charge

 Inform the parties when in receipt of a dispute claim

 Allow parties to present supporting documents and rebut each other's points

 Be adequately funded and staffed so as to resolve disputes quickly

-Resolve disputes by written opinion within 40 days of submission of dispute
+Resolve disputes by written opinion within 40 days of submission of a dispute

 Be nonbinding unless the parties both agree to be bound